SaggiehaimBlog/PS-GPO-Tools/Docs/Get-GPOEmpty.md

 ## SYNOPSIS

-Get Disabled GPO in your forest.
+Get Empty GPO in your forest.

 ## SYNTAX